-Peter Thornton, QC, one of Britain’s most senior coroners, said: “I commend the application for legal funding for those who are considering them.
+Peter Thornton, QC, one of the UK's most senior coroners, said: "I commend the application for legal funding for those who are considering them."

-Mr Thornton indicated he wanted the funding issue to be settled by early next year.
+Mr Thornton indicated he wanted the funding issue - which has led to a war of words between some of the families and the British government - to be settled by early next year.

-On the night of November 21, 1974, the IRA planted two bombs which ripped through two Birmingham pubs, killing 21 people and injuring 182 others.
+On the night of November 21, 1974, the IRA planted two bombs which ripped through the Tavern in the Town and nearby Mulberry Bush pubs, killing 21 people and injuring 182 others.

-Also in court was human rights lawyer Gareth Peirce, believed to be representing the surviving members of the Birmingham Six.
+Among those in court was the well-known human rights lawyer Gareth Peirce, who is believed to be representing the surviving members of the Birmingham Six.